 The surname Maid was first found in Cheshire where the family of Maude, originally the Lords of Monte Alto, in Italy, settled in the Lordships and manors of Montalt and Hawarden in the county of Flint.

 Early History of the Maid family

-Another 319 words (23 lines of text) covering the years 1174 and 1800 are included under the topic Early Maid History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maid research.
+Another 160 words (11 lines of text) covering the years 1174 and 1800 are included under the topic Early Maid History in all our PDF Extended History products and printed products wherever possible.

 Maid Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Maude, Maud, Mawd, Mold, Mould, Moulds, Molds and others.

 Early Notables of the Maid family (pre 1700)